jj-style/UnixPrograms/README.md

 * `ls [-a] [-r] directory` - list a directory with a similar output to the traditional ls command.
 The -a -r arguments to show hidden files and recursive listing respectively
 * `cp [-m mode] source destination` - specify a mode (`-m [std|sys|map]`) to copy using standard library, system calls and mmap respectively.
 If not specified mode defaults to `std`.
 * `cp source destination` - 3 implementations to copy a file (C standard library (`cp_std`), system calls for IO (`cp_sys`) and mmap (`cp_mmap`))
+* `mv source destination` - move a file from a soure to a destination.
+    **IMPORTANT** - this only works if moving around on the same filesystem as it involves the use of inodes.
 * `ln [-s] target directory` - create a link to a file, use the -s flag for soft links.
 * `rm file [file file ...]` - delete a file from the filesystem.
 Only supports files, not directories.
 Can supply up to 100 files as arguments to delete
 * `id` - list user ID, group ID and all groups of which user is a member